Oak Barton Farm

 Where we have come from and who we are

-The foundations of our ideas and aspirations for Oak Barton Farm started with the vision and feeling that it needed more hedgerows and trees; to welcome back wildlife and to create smaller, more diverse, more manageable spaces.
-We were fortunate to receive funding from Plymouth and South Devon Community Forest project to plant approximately 7000 trees and hedgerow plants.
-We planted 32 different species of native trees and shrubs, creating about 1 km of new hedgerows, an orchard, coppice and broadleaved woodland.
+The foundations of our vision for Oak Barton Farm began with a clear sense that the land needed more hedgerows and trees — to welcome wildlife back and to create smaller, more diverse and more manageable spaces.
+We were fortunate to receive funding from the Plymouth and South Devon Community Forest project, enabling us to plant approximately 7,000 trees and hedgerow plants.
+In total, we planted 32 different species of native trees and shrubs, creating around 1 kilometre of new hedgerows, along with an orchard, coppice and areas of broadleaved woodland.

 Oak Barton Farm CIC – What we would like to achieve for you

-It was always clear for us, that our project would be one that intends to benefit the community around us and people who come to visit the area.
-We founded a CIC at the beginning of 2024 and are working towards three main goals:
+From the very beginning, it was clear to us that this project should benefit both the local community and those who visit the area.
+We founded Oak Barton Farm as a Community Interest Company at the start of 2024 and are working towards three core aims:

-• Provision of a space for nature connection, healing, learning, events and community activities
+Providing a welcoming space for nature connection, healing, learning, events and community activities

-• Restoration and enhancement of sustainable farming ecosystems, biodiversity and ecosystem services
+Restoring and enhancing sustainable farming ecosystems, biodiversity and wider ecosystem services

-We would like our community to have access to locally produced healthy, nutritious food and herbs.
+We want our community to have access to locally produced, healthy and nutritious food and medicinal herbs.

-Oak Barton Farm is creating a sustainable farming ecosystem which will not only produce high quality, organic food and medicinal plants but also benefit the local community and nature in other ways.
-This will be through the increase in local biodiversity, increase in tree cover, increase in carbon sequestration and through this mitigation of the effects of climate change, mitigation of floods through increased water retention and an increase in resilience of the local ecosystems to environmental stresses such as climate chance and habitat loss.
-These positive effects will benefit the local and wider community of South Hams and on smaller scales further afield.
+Oak Barton Farm is creating a sustainable farming ecosystem that not only produces high-quality, organic food and medicinal plants, but also delivers wider benefits for nature and the local community.
+These include increased local biodiversity, expanded tree cover, greater carbon sequestration and improved water retention, helping to mitigate the impacts of climate change and reduce flood risk.
+By strengthening the resilience of local ecosystems to environmental pressures such as climate change and habitat loss, these positive effects will benefit the South Hams area and, on a smaller scale, the wider region.

-Any surplus made will be re-invested into Oak Barton Farm CIC to maintain, enhance and extend the above activities and to support members of the local community with different financial and physical abilities to participate in activities and access to our produce.
+Any surplus generated will be reinvested into Oak Barton Farm CIC to maintain, enhance and expand these activities, and to support people with a range of financial and physical abilities to take part in activities and access our produce.

 Year 3!
 Check out our blog or Instagram page for latest news!